darekf77/firedev/README.md

 firedev new my-first-isomorphic-app
 cd new my-first-isomorphic-app
 ```
-and now in 1st terminals
+1st terminal
 ```
 firedev build:watch
 ```
-and in the second
+and in the second (angular build)
 ```
 firedev build:app:watch
 ```